wavim/assignee/report/report.typ

 Modern DBMS utilizes B-Trees, instead of relying on binary search.
 B-Trees are self-balancing and the time complexities for search, insert, and delete are all $O(log(n))$.
 No re-indexing is required in most cases.

-=== Integrity
+=== Data Integrity
 All foreign keys in Assignee are set to `ONUPDATE: RESTRICT, ONDELETE: CASCADE` to maintain referential integrity:

 - Updating referenced parent fields is prohibited
 - Deleting a parent entry would remove all related child entries

-=== Views/Triggers
+=== Miscellaneous
-Advanced features like views and trigger are deliberately not implemented.
+Advanced features like views and triggers are deliberately not implemented.
 The data layer of Assignee is meant to be simple yet efficient, thus complex logic is transferred to the application layer instead.

 = Application Layer
-Backing the application logic is an Express.js server leveraging Prisma ORM for type-safe database interactions.
+Backing the application logic is an JavaScript Express.js server leveraging Prisma ORM for type-safe database interactions.
 This chapter outlines the architectural design principles first, followed by concrete implementation patterns.

 Within this chapter, we: